How Co-ops and Capstones Inspire International Students’ Career Design

-After doing two co-ops in the industry, and completing an internship at an American tech firm in Germany, I realized that I could leverage my knowledge within the supply chain industry in the bigger, global trade, picture.
-Billions of physical goods traveled cross-continental every day, leaving traces of data along their way through sensors, barcodes, RFID chips, and other technologies.
-Whether the goods were leaving the port in Lyon (France), were at the fulfillment center at the cross-dock in Wisconsin, or cleared at the Mexican border or been in transit, they left hundreds of data points behind it.
-I enjoyed learning to leverage an integrated software and synchronized database to track and pinpoint a company’s inventory and therefore providing the company with transparency over its supply chain.
-Such an experience greatly invested in my personal interest and professional skillset in the area of information systems.
-My last Co-op in Germany was the pillar of my interest to undertake the alternative major/concentration, management information systems.
+After doing two co-ops in the industry and completing an internship at an American tech firm in Germany, I realized that I could leverage my knowledge within the supply chain industry in the bigger, global trade picture.
+Billions of physical goods travel cross-continental every day, leaving traces of data along their way through sensors, barcodes, RFID chips, and other technologies.
+Whether the goods are leaving the port in Lyon (France), are at the fulfillment center at the cross-dock in Wisconsin, or are being cleared at the Mexican border, they left hundreds of data points behind.
+I enjoyed learning to leverage integrated software and synchronized databases to track and pinpoint a company’s inventory, and therefore provide the company with transparency over its supply chain.
+My last Co-op in Germany was the deciding factor to undertake the alternative major/concentration: management information systems.

 Capstone Courses as Stepping Stones

-For the Business System Integration capstone, I served as a consultant for a company on how to structure its business processes, align its data processes, create a dummy database, and eventually integrate the information product within an application, compatible with a phone, tablet, and a desktop.
+For the Business System Integration capstone, I served as a consultant for a company working on how to structure its business processes, align its data processes, create a dummy database, and integrate the information product within an application.
+That would be compatible with a phone, tablet, and desktop.
 Ultimately, the purpose of the application was to provide the customer with complete data transparency and resiliency of the life cycle of the products of each party involved along the company’s supply chain.

-Internships, co-ops, and capstone projects should provide an opportunity for some decision-making and making an impact.
-A point that shouldn’t be neglected is that there is a possibility for the student to be positioned in a company which provides less than optimal experience.
-For example, the inability of their manager to give them good exposure to the role or not necessarily threat them the way they should be might influence their perception regarding the job role.
-However, looking at the positive in the negative, the students would learn from the company’s mistakes, and going forward in their career would avoid acting in a similar manner.
+A point that shouldn’t be neglected is that there is a possibility for the student to be positioned in a company that provides a less than optimal experience.
+For example, the inability of their manager to give them good exposure to the role or not necessarily treat them the way they should be treated might influence their perception regarding the job role.
+However, looking at the positive in the negative, the students would learn from the company’s mistakes, and going forward in their career would avoid acting similarly.

-Despite the prolonged graduation, I do not regret the time invested to find my path, in fact, I highly recommend the work-based learning, especially when students have an opportunity to “make your case to shape your space” in the industry of their choice and therefore craft their own edge for today’s job market.
+Despite the prolonged graduation, I do not regret the time invested to find my path, in fact, I highly recommend work-based learning, especially when students have an opportunity to “make your case to shape your space” in the industry of their choice, and therefore, craft their own edge for today’s job market.

 The co-ops and capstone courses gave me a sense of direction and expanded my agenda of skill sets that I can use to help companies find a solution to their challenges, without limiting myself to the supply chain industry.
-I managed to leverage my background, research, and data analytics skills to pinpoint the root of the problem and find a viable solution to these set of challenges.
-I provided recommendations for companies in the Food & Beverage, Media, and Supply Chain industries, and now I know that I would love to expand or build upon this portfolio of industries.
-The workflow of a constantly changing client base and challenges intrigues me to showcase my adaptability in different environments.
-The very idea that I could explore different industries and work in solving real-life challenges, was an incredible opportunity.
+I managed to leverage my background, research, and data analytics skills to pinpoint the root of the problem and find a viable solution to this set of challenges.
+I provided recommendations for companies in the food & beverage, media, and supply chain industries, and now I know that I would love to expand or build upon this portfolio of industries.
+The workflow of a constantly changing client base and their challenges makes me want to showcase my adaptability in different environments.
+The very idea that I could explore different industries and work in solving real-life challenges was an incredible opportunity.

-The most important realization I made was that I did not have to make a choice of this or that avenue for my career development.
+The most important realization I made was that I did not have to choose this or that avenue for my career development.
 Instead, I could continue embracing the richness of my multidimensional professional core that would bring together my experiences in the supply chain, information analytics, and consulting for impactful results in global settings.